Mark Zuckerberg’s humanitarian manifesto

 Zuckerberg says, “One of the things that we’ve seen in online communities, but also including offline communities, is that having an engaged and talented leader is one of the key things for making a strong community … but right now our Groups product hasn’t really been built to facilitate the leaders.”

 Instead, it was designed for ad hoc organization of smaller groups, like families, “where there is no ‘leader.'”
 Zuckerberg didn’t outline specific features, but says, “You can definitely see us building everything that we’ve built for Pages, for Groups.”
-That might include analytics about what topics are resonating with member, the option to assign a wider variety of admin or moderator roles, and pull in outside apps to expand functionality.
+That might include analytics about what topics are resonating with members, the option to assign a wider variety of admin or moderator roles, and pull in outside apps to expand functionality.

 In the right hands, these tools could harness the bristling energy of communities today so individuals feel empowered.
 Facebook can’t enact change from the top-down, but it can boost the efficiency of grass-roots movements.